Skip to content

 I’d just like to give a disclaimer that I personally treasure this deck and therefore have a pretty strong bias.
 It is one of my “if the house is on fire, which deck are you grabbing?”
 Tarots, so, if you are thinking of purchasing this deck (and it IS a spendy deck), do read at least another review that isn’t as gooey as this one.

 Overall: 10/10 Its only downfall is its too good and nothing will ever compare after this.
 It has it’s own unique style that certainly won’t speak to everyone.
 Even those that like it visually may find that the images are so non-standard RWS that they may not be feel comfortable reading with it out of the box.
-I won’t dock points because of cost, but it’s still a limiting factor for many, though the creator Arthur Wang does offer three trial cards for reasonable price, and they very personable if you have questions or concerns.
+I won’t dock points because of cost, but it’s still a limiting factor for many, though the creator Arthur Wang does offer three trial cards for reasonable price, and they are very personable if you have questions or concerns.

 The figures of this deck are very otherworldly, serious, and somber.
 I have a tendency to think of this deck as my “spirit guide” deck, so this is the deck I reach for when I’m looking for that deep, third party introspection.
 I find this deck is extremely good for dream work.
 I have seen the images of this deck in my dreams many times, so there’s something profound about the card images that tap into the unconscious (at least for me).
 The deck also has a distinct masculine voice that is powerful and beautiful, without feeling BRRRAW tough-guy manly-man.
 It also has tasteful and powerful images of women.